virtualansoftware/tutorials/docs/Excel.md

    > A. BASIC AUTH:
       1. setup  Example: https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/virtualan_collection_testcase_8.xlsx

-         > Security=basicAuth  in the Security column in the api
+      a.
+Security=basicAuth  in the Security column in the api

       2. https://github.com/virtualansoftware/idaithalam/blob/master/samples/idaithalam-excel-apitesting/src/test/resources/cucumblan-env.properties

-         > basic_auth_user_id.api=admin \
+      a. basic_auth_user_id.api=admin \
-         > basic_auth_password.api=testing2 \
+      b. basic_auth_password.api=testing2 \
-         > *api denotes as resources of the api
+      c. *api denotes as resources of the api

     > B.  OKTA has the API Interface

       1) Access the OKAT API using the API Way and use "basicAuth" to login to the api.
       2) Store the access token with JSON path using "StoreResponseVariables".
          And Store the **pet_accessToken** value of the key as **access_token**
       3) Build the Header using  in RequestHeaders as  "Authorization=Bearer [pet_accessToken]"  will generate following.
          And add request with given header params
             | Authorization                   | Bearer [pet_accessToken]                         |
  - **Tags:**

     Cucumber tags and can be used to categorize the apis.